ramiki/laravelApp-crud_resources-/README.md

     - Observers are basically predefined events that happen only on Eloquent Models (creating a record, updating a record, deleting, etc).
         An observer watches for specific things that happen within eloquent such as saving, saved, deleting, deleted (there are more but you should get the point).
-        Observers are specifically bound to a model. observer usage : php artisan make:observer UserObserver --model=User  ( we relat it with the model on work) and we register it in App\Providers\EventServiceProvider at boot methode by adding  User::observe(UserObserver::class);
+        Observers are specifically bound to a model. observer usage : php artisan make:observer UserObserver --model=User  ( we relai it with the model on work) and we register it in App\Providers\EventServiceProvider at boot methode by adding  User::observe(UserObserver::class);
         Events are generic, aren't predefined, and can be used anywhere, not just in models.

       Events are actions that are driven by whatever the programmer wants.
 If you want to fire an event when somebody loads a page, you can do that.
 Unlike observers events can also be queue, and ran via laravel's cron heartbeat.
 Events are programmer defined effectively.
 They give you the ability to handle actions that you would not want a user to wait for (example being the purchase of a pod cast)
-        * in this app we try to call the event on controller after create a form , in ohter way we can dispache the event in form model to fire (declancher) the event at the form creat directly protected $dispatchesEvents = [
+        * in this app we try to call the event on controller after create a form , in other way we can dispatche the event in form model to fire (déclencher) the event at the form creat directly protected $dispatchesEvents = [
            'created' => FormAdd::class,
             ];
         * Instead of using custom event classes, you may register closures that execute when various model events are dispatched.
 Typically, you should register these closures in the booted method of your model   ( like as we do in contact model )

-    - Customs Traits - Helpers - Services are typicly the some idea , in other way laravel hase built-in of each one of theme built-in of all of them is evry where in laravel , and in this app we tested custom Trait and helper
+    - Customs Traits - Helpers - Services are typically the some idea , in other way laravel hase built-in of each one of theme built-in of all of them is every where in laravel , and in this app we tested custom Trait and helper

     - postman : give a features documentation ( docs our api ) import/export or publish enligne docs (ex : exchange docs links between front and back-end devs )

+    -  queueable jobs :
+        * config : to creat a queuable jobs we need to change the queue connection=sync ( the default ) queue paramètre .env to the driver we want use (database in this ex) by default the queue driver is (sync) in the queue_connection at .env file that give accesse to the queue.php config file to spicifie the driver tha we want use ( databas - redis ...), the sync is that the queue job is running automatically (like wih out queueing)

+        * creat job table : his role is to queued the jobs , that mean put jobs in the table one after one (queue) to use daabase driver we must creat a job table with "php artisan queue:table" dont forget to migrate after a "failed_job" table is auto includ in laravel for list the failed jobs

+        * creat job file : php artisan make:job UserJob , in that file we put the job "our code" we want to execute in handel methode . after that we "dipatch" it ( dispatche mean call , execute it ) in the controller  " AllAdminJob::dispatch(); "

+        * run the worker : Laravel includes an Artisan command that will start a queue worker and process new jobs as they are pushed onto the queue. to run the worker : php artisan queue:work .
+To keep the queue:work process running permanently in the background, you should use a process monitor such as systemd or Supervisor to ensure that the queue worker does not stop running.

+        * cors :            config\cors.php : configure  settings for cross-origin resource sharing
+                            or "CORS".
+This determines what cross-origin operations may execute in web browsers. ( mos us in secure sharing data between apis and front )